 Skip to main content

-An analysis indicates that drugmakers penalized for kickbacks paid only 2.2% of their U.S. revenue from the implicated drugs over the past 25 years.
+Strategic angle: An analysis reveals that drugmakers penalized for kickbacks paid only a small fraction of their U.S. revenue from the drugs involved.

 Recent analysis highlights that drug companies penalized for paying kickbacks to physicians have only incurred a minor financial impact, with penalties amounting to just 2.2% of their U.S. revenue from the specific drugs involved.